- Services & Solutions

 SRI SV is contributing to regional innovation, with two spin-off companies created to date:

 - Redcoat Solutions is developing products to detect and treat infestations of bed bugs (parasitic insects that feed on human blood and cause a number of adverse health effects).
 The products will allow users to quickly determine when a room is infested with bed bugs before obvious signs of infestation are visible.

 - RioGin is researching a technology to increase the half-life and reduce the side-effects of important classes of drugs, such as those used to treat cancer or diabetes.

-SRI SV has expanded to include agricultural and related applications.
-One example is the SRI spin-off company, Redcoat Solutions, a new company focused on developing products to detect and treat insect infestations.
-Over time, SRI SV plans to add high-technology programs in other areas, such as security and defense, microscience, energy, and computing technology.
-As SRI SV conducts cutting-edge research on globally important problems, it is expected to serve as a magnet for student intern training, and for faculty to spend their sabbaticals actively engaged in R&D with real-world applications.
+As SRI Shenandoah Valley conducts cutting-edge research on globally important problems, it serves as a magnet and resource for local faculty and students to actively engage in R&D with real-world applications.
 SRI's collaborations with leading Virginia academic institutions are facilitated by government funding, sponsored industrial research, and private foundation support.